LINDGRENBA/factorial/README.md

 ## Specifications

+#### Spec 1
-Behavior-(Our program should handle): A negative number Input Example-(When it recieves): -5
+* Behavior: Our program should handle a negative number
+* Input Example: When it recieves -5
-Output Example-(It should return):  false / program does not run
+* Output Example: It should return false / program does not run

+#### Spec 2
-Behavior-(Our program should handle): The factorial of 0 should = 1
+* Behavior: Our program should handle 0
-Input Example-(When it recieves): 0!
+* Input Example: When it recieves 0!
-Output Example-(It should return):  true - run program / result = 1
+* Output Example: It should return true / run program / result = 1

+#### Spec 3
-Behavior-(Our program should handle): A positive number Input Example-(When it recieves): 5!
+* Behavior: Our program should handle a positive number
+* Input Example: When it recieves 5!
-Output Example-(It should return):  true - run program / result = 120
+* Output Example: It should return true / run program / result = 120

 ## Support and contact details